EucretiaM/EucretiaM-Assignment-11/di_vs_pattern_factory.md

 Example

-class Car
+class MathApp
 {
-    private Engine engine;
+    private Learner learner;
-    private SteeringWheel wheel;
+    private Assessment assessment;
-    private Tires tires;
+    private Submit submit;

-    public Car(Engine engine, SteeringWheel wheel, Tires tires) {
+    public SubmitAssessment(Learner learner, Assessment assessment, Submit submit) {
-        this.engine = engine;
+        this.learner = learner;
-        this.wheel = wheel;
+        this.assessment = assessment;
-        this.tires = tires;
+        this.submit = submit;
     }
 }

 What is the Factory Pattern?
-The Factory Method Design Pattern is a creational design pattern used in software engineering to provide an interface for creating objects in a superclass, while allowing subclasses to alter the type of objects that will be created.
+The Factory Method Design Pattern is a creational design pattern used in software engineering.
+It provides an interface for creating objects in a superclass while allowing subclasses to alter the type of objects that will be created.

 It encapsulates the object creation logic in a separate method, abstracting the instantiation process and promoting loose coupling between the creator and the created objects.
-This pattern enables flexibility, extensibility, and maintainability in the codebase by allowing subclasses to define their own implementation of the factory method to create specific types of objects.
+This pattern enables flexibility, extensibility, and maintainability in the codebase by allowing subclasses to define their factory method implementation to create specific types of objects.

 Example

-static class CarFactory
+static class MathApp
 {
-    public ICar BuildCar()
+    public IMathApp SubmitAssessment()
     {
-        Engine engine = new Engine();
+        Assessment assessment = new Assessment();
-        SteeringWheel steeringWheel = new SteeringWheel();
+        Learner learner = new Learner();
-        Tires tires = new Tires();
+        Submit submit = new Submit();
-        ICar car = new RaceCar(engine, steeringWheel, tires);
+        IMathApp submitAssessment = new TheNewAssessment(assessment, learner, submit);
         return car;
     }
 }